Kayt/magic-tracker/README.md

 ## Bugs
 We would like you to fix the following bugs.
-- Create a ticket - an internal server error occurs
+- Create a ticket - an internal server error occurs DONE
-- Update a ticket - an internal server error occurs
+- Update a ticket - an internal server error occurs DONE
 - It is possible to move a ticket from one project to another by altering the URL on the edit ticket page.
-This should not be allowed
+This should not be allowed DONE
-- Deleting a project leaves tickets in the database
+- Deleting a project leaves tickets in the database DONE

 ## Features
 Please implement the following features:
-- On the project list page, add a new column showing the count of how many tickets there are in each project
+- On the project list page, add a new column showing the count of how many tickets there are in each project DONE
 - Add ability to comment on a ticket

 ## Bonus tasks
 If you feel like carrying on improving this application, please do!
 Some ideas are shown below.
 - On the project list page, projects that the user has assigned tickets on should be shown above the other projects
-- Add the ability to delete tickets
+- Add the ability to delete tickets DONE